andreas-becker/project-ASVS-User-Stories/Authentication/2_1_2-Authentication_Password-max-length.md

 ## ASVS Requirement description

-Verify that passwords of at least 64 characters are permitted, and that passwords of more than 128 characters are denied
+Verify that passwords of at least 64 characters are permitted, and that passwords of more than 128 characters are denied.

 ## User Story